CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 IoT devices are often procured in conjunction with higher-level systems, e.g. Building control systems.
 Together with the pure hardware and firmware, additional components and services can be procured.

-If errors are made in the procurement of IoT devices, this can have negative consequences for the secure operation of the higher-level system or even the entire information network.
-Therefore, before acquiring an IoT device, a list of requirements must be created to evaluate the devices in question.
+If errors are made in the procurement of IoT devices, this can have negative consequences for the secure operation of the higher-level system or even of the entire information network.
+Before an IoT device is procured, therefore, a list of requirements must be created, by means of which the devices in question are evaluated.
 Based on the assessment, an informed purchase decision can then be made to ensure that the IoT device meets the safety requirements in practical operation.
-The list of requirements should essentially comprise the safety-relevant areas and criteria presented below.
+The list of requirements should essentially include the safety-relevant areas and criteria presented below.

 ** Organizational constraints **